 The PhD School does NOT deal with assistant contracts – please see with HR and the administrative assistant of your department (or equivalent).

 PhD students may start year-round; there are no deadlines for enrolment to a doctoral degree.
 Open calls are twice a year (see below).
 You may organise an ad hoc interview (see below) any time you like.

 The PhD school organises two calls per year (Summer call, Winter call).
 The call deadlines are on April 15th and November 15th, 23:59 CET.
+Virtual interviews take place in weeks 1 or 2 (Winter Call) and weeks 20 or 21 (Summer Call).
+On-site visits take place end of January/early February (Winter Call) and end of May / early June (Summer Call).
 Interview days (3 consecutive days, Monday – Wednesday) are usually taking place outside the semester, in week 5 or 6 and week 26 or 27.
 Candidates can apply to all 6 programs, and PIs from all 6 programs can recruit through a call.
 Coordinators invite PIs to join a call about a month before the call closes.
 The preselection (recruiting PIs) and recommendation (non-recruiting PIs needed to give an unbiased feedback on each candidate) committees meet approximately ten to fifteen days after the call deadline to shortlist those candidates who will be invited.

 Please inform your program coordinator with the name and email of your candidate, your ad hoc date, and your ad hoc committee (see below).